"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

 "Waaa!" and then thunk were the first two things I heard.
 When my senses came back to me, I found myself head first, upside down on the floor with one leg still on the bed while my eyes searched desperately for something.

-Back and forth I searched the darkened room realizing I didn't have a clue about this place.
+Back and forth I searched the darkened room, only to realize I didn't have a clue about this place.

-My breathing started to pick up to the point that my chest was heaving and my vision was starting to spot with black spaces.
+My breathing started to pick up to the point my chest was heaving and my vision started to spot with black spaces.